 Reports concerning members of staff or volunteers are normally made by the Head.
-If the Head is involved, the report is made by the Chair of Governors.
+If the Head is involved, the report is made by the Director with responsibility for safeguarding.
 The referral form can be downloaded from the DBS website, (www.homeoffice.gov.uk/DBS).
 FSM plays no part in the subsequent process of barring individuals from working with children and/or vulnerable adults.
 We also have a legal duty to respond to any requests for information that we receive from the DBS at any time.